pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- Here is the syntax for a temporal foreign key.
+  - First you have the scalar part of the key.
+    - Again, there can be more than one column.
+  - Then you give a range.
+    - You need a range from the referencing table and from the referenced table.
-- It's kind of a shame we use `WITHOUT OVERLAPS` for a PK and `PERIOD` for a FK.
+- Note that you use `WITHOUT OVERLAPS` for a PK and `PERIOD` for a FK.
   - Also note the `PERIOD` comes before the column name but `WITHOUT OVERLAPS` comes after.
+  - I apologize: that's just what SQL:2011 says you should do.
 - Of course you can also specify a temporal FK in your CREATE TABLE.